Mepolizumab

 This section has been translated automatically.

 Mepolizumab in eosinophilic asthma: Mepolizumab is administered for the treatment of "eosinophilic asthma".
-About 40% of all patients with COPD have eosinophilia.
+Around 40% of all patients with COPD have eosinophilia.
 The exact causes are not known.

-The IL-5 antibody is used in combination with other drugs in patients whose asthma is severe and is not adequately controlled by prior treatment.
-In several randomised studies, the IL-5 antibody has been shown to be able to reduce the number of exacerbations in patients with chronic obstructive pulmonary disease (COPD) with eosinophilic phenotype.
+The IL-5 antibody is used in combination with other drugs in patients whose asthma is severe and not adequately controlled by previous treatments.
+Several randomized studies have shown that the IL-5 antibody was able to reduce the number of exacerbations in patients with chronic obstructive pulmonary disease (COPD) with an eosinophilic phenotype.
 The dosage was 100mg s.c. every 4 weeks.

-Mepolizumab in eosinophilic granulomatosis with polyangiitis: In a randomized, multicenter, double-blind phase III study, mepolizumab was used in eosinophilic granulomatosis with polyangiitis over a period of 52 weeks (dose 300mg s.c. every 4 weeks).
-Under this therapy, there was a significant reduction in disease activity (reduction in recurrence rate, reduction in glucocorticoid consumption).
+Mepolizumab in eosinophilic granulomatosis with polyangiitis: In a randomized, multicenter, double-blind phase III study, mepolizumab was used in eosinophilic granulomatosis with polyangiitis over a period of 52 weeks (dosage 300mg s.c. every 4 weeks).
+This therapy resulted in a significant reduction in disease activity (reduction in recurrence rate, reduction in glucocorticoid consumption).
+Approval has been granted for this indication.

-Mepolizumab in hypereosinophilic dermatitis: In addition to normalization of eosinophilic leukocytes and a decrease in the concentration of IL-5, TARC, ECP and eotaxin in the blood, the preparation leads to a significant reduction of itching and to an improvement of the skin symptoms of hypereosinophilic dermatitis.
-Furthermore, a glucocorticoid-saving effect can be expected.
-The preparation has been granted orphan drug status in Europe and the USA.
+Mepolizumab in hypereosinophilic dermatitis: In addition to the normalization of eosinophilic leukocytes and a decrease in the concentration of IL-5, TARC, ECP and eotaxin in the blood, the preparation leads to a significant reduction in itching and an improvement in the skin symptoms of hypereosinophilic dermatitis.
+A glucocorticoid-sparing effect can also be expected.
+The preparation has been granted "orphan drug" status in Europe and the USA.

 Undesirable effects